-In the movie/book, The Princess Bride, there is a great quote, “Life is pain.
+The movie/book, The Princess Bride, has an excellent quote: “Life is pain.
 Anyone who says differently is selling something.”
-There is much wisdom in these words.
-Like all great quotes, there is more than one interoperation and more than one lesson.
+There is great wisdom in these few words.

-The truth is that I will probably never be a big-time author.
-I accepted this fate long before I started writing.
-That is not to say that I will not strive to be my best, but rather, I know the reality of the situation.
-With this knowledge, I put aside my self-doubts and self-published a book that I worked really hard on.
-In doing so, I learned a lot and I felt that the experience has helped in many ways.
-I also have enjoyed the experience.
-The few people who have read my work been kind with their sentiments, but a few haven’t.
-Their criticism was simple.
-I was too descriptive.
-I immediately wanted to yell, “What does that mean!!!”
+I will never be a big-time author, and I accepted this fate before I started writing, but I strive to be my best.
+The few people who have read my work have been kind with their sentiments, but there have been critics.
+The first negative review stated I was “too descriptive.”
+I immediately wanted to yell, “What does that mean?!
 How can a book be too descriptive?
 The point of a book is to describe something.
-That’s why it’s called a book and not a rainbow!
+That’s why it is called a book and not a rainbow!”

 So, Mr. Negative.
 What feedback would I give the writers of The Commuter?
 How can I crush their dreams?
 Send some negative waves their way?
-Alright, challenge accepted.
-The Commuter should have been edited to shorten the beginning.
-This would allow viewers to get to the action scenes faster.
-Secondly, this plot was farfetched.
-There needed to be a better reason for Liam Neeson’s character to overcome his good morals.
-The outside mystery person influence was distracting to the overall plot and the result was a frustrated viewer.
+The Commuter needed a shorter beginning to pull the viewers into the action.
+This plot was farfetched, and there needed to be a better reason for Liam Neeson’s character to overcome his good morals.
+The outside mystery person was distracting and should be eliminated.

-How unfair was that?
-I just trashed a movie that hundreds of people put a lot of effort into.
-My flippant statements were all based on watching a movie for 15 minutes.
+Wait a minute.
+I trashed a movie that hundreds of people had worked hard on.
+My flippant statements were all based on watching a film for fifteen minutes.
 Do I feel good about trashing their movie?
-No. Why?
-That’s not my personality.
-I don’t like to be a hater and it’s not good karma.
-There is already too much negativity in the world without me filling the Internet up with more.
-I felt my comments were honest and were intended to be constructive, but I would never post them on Netflix.
+No, that’s not my personality.
+The world already has too much negativity without me adding more hate.
+While my comments were honest and intended to be constructive, I would never post them.

-Now, hold on Mr. Wonderful.
-I have written a few reviews on Netflix and one was really bad.
+Now, hold on, Mr. Wonderful.
+I have written three bad reviews on Netflix.
 I completely trashed the movie, “The Thin Red Line.”
 I called my review, “Yentl meets Hamburger Hill.”
 Funny.
 Right?
 Why was I so cruel?
-I was looking forward to The Thin Red Line and I went to the theater opening day to watch it with my father.
-By the end of the movie, half the audience had left and the ones that remained loudly spoke of how bad the movie was.
-To me, it was two vastly different movies slammed together.
-One was an awful poetry movie and the other was a so-so WWII action-drama.
-The result made me upset over how much time I had wasted.
-I was so angry, that I took the time to write a scathing review on Netflix.
-I went even further to tell 4 of my friends not to see The Thin Red Line under any circumstances.
-They ignored my sound advice and 2 out of the 4 actually liked it.
+I was looking forward to The Thin Red Line and went to the theater on opening day to watch it with my father.
+Half the audience had left by the end of the movie, and the remaining viewers loudly spoke of how bad the movie was.

-Did that angry review make me feel a bit better?
-Absolutely.
-My venting made me feel much better and this relieved some of the pain of paying for this movie in the theater.
-The knowledge that my words might help somebody skip renting this awful movie is a good feeling.
+Did that angry review make me feel better?
+Absolutely because I knew my words might help somebody skip renting this awful movie.
 Let me be clear.
-It was my direct intent to tell others [people I had never even met!] never to watch The Thin Red Line.
+I intended to tell people I had never met not to watch The Thin Red Line.
 That is the very definition of hate.